 MAKE THE CHEESECAKE LAYER:

-- Pour the batter into the prepared pan.
-Set the pan into the roasting pan in the preheated oven.
-Carefully pour the hot water from your kettle into the roasting pan (it will fill the pan surrounding the cheesecake).
-Pour enough water so that there is about an inch of water coming up the foil along the cheesecake pan's sides.
+- Place the springform pan in the roasting pan that's in the preheated oven.
+Carefully pour the water from the kettle into the roasting pan so that 1 inch of water surrounds the springform pan's sides.

 MAKE THE RED VELVET CAKE LAYERS:

-- Preheat oven to 350 degrees F. Grease and flour two 9-inch round metal baking pans (or spray with nonstick baking spray with flour).
+- Grease and flour two 9-inch round metal baking pans (or spray with nonstick baking spray with flour).

 MAKE THE CREAM CHEESE FROSTING: